 In 1988 he won his first national contest, Artist of the Year for the Michigan Wildlife Art Festival and since has won over 50 awards and been featured at several major art shows in the country.

-He has won 23 conservation stamps including the 1993 Federal Duck Stamp and the 2007 Texas Duck Stamp.
+He has won 23 conservation stamps including the 1993 Federal Duck Stamp and recently the 2015 Texas Duck Stamp.
 And was named the 1999 Ducks Unlimited International Artist of the Year, The National Wild Turkey Federation Artist of the Year 2008 and the Rocky Mountain Elk Foundation Artist of the Year in 2002 and 2011.
 Miller's work has generated over $10,000,000 for conservation.
+Conservation of wetlands being paramount in his life.

 In 1999, Miller was moved by some art he saw at The Museum of Russian Art in Minneapolis.
 He decided to switch to oil and attempt to paint in the impressionistic manner.
 His work continues to evolve after 4 years of intense study, from 2000-2004.